 Will there be an extra cost to providers as a result of the new Code?

-Where Operators are already providing high quality and robust risk management efforts with strong systems and processes, it is expected that any cost will be low.
-However there may be some cost involved for those providers that need to improve their systems and processes to demonstrate a commitment to the Code.
+Where Operators are already providing high quality and robust risk management efforts with strong systems and processes, it is expected that any additional cost will be low.
+However there may be some cost involved for those providers that need to improve their systems and processes to demonstrate a commitment to the Code and compliance with the law, such as the printing of the QR Code for the event site.

 What does the Code mean?
 Who will be held accountable?

-There is no formal accountability as the Code will not be regulated or legally binding.
-The Code sets out behaviours to support the welfare and safety of Operators and Attendees to reduce COVID-19 related risks at Events.
+There is no formal accountability as the Code will not be regulated or legally binding, except where it refers to something that is already set out in law.
+The Code sets out principle behaviours to support the welfare and safety of Operators and Attendees to reduce COVID-19 related risks at Events.

 What responsibilities do Operators have?

-This is a voluntary code and does not override legal obligations, however it reflects best practice in managing COVID-19 and the event sector are encouraged to follow it.
+This is a voluntary code and does not override or replace legal obligations, however it reflects best practice in managing COVID-19 and the event sector are encouraged to follow it.

 Who was consulted when developing the Code?